MindiaShantadze02/learning-assistant/README.md

 **Learning Assistant** is a React app that uses **Gemini AI** to generate quizzes for users to test their knowledge on various topics.

-> ⚠️ I know the code isn’t perfect, but the goal was is to implement the app, so I don't care for the moment.
+> ⚠️ I know the code isn’t perfect, so I don't care for the moment.
 > Could’ve used better practices like:
 > - Moving styles into CSS files
 > - Using state management and custom hooks
 > - Making it responsive
 >
 > But the goal was speed — just get it built and working.
+Will refactor code in the future

 ---